Trace Summarization

 Using Summaries with the Standard Library

-The easiest way to get started with trace summarization is by using the modules available in the PerfettoSQL Standard Library.
+The easiest way to get started is by using the modules in the PerfettoSQL Standard Library.

 Let's walk through an example.
 Suppose we want to compute the average memory